GenBench/GenBench.github.io/_pages/workshop.md

 2. a paper describing the dataset and its method of construction (submitted through Openreview)

 More detailed guidelines are provided here: https://genbench.org/cbt.

+### Archival vs extended abstract
+Both types of submission can be archival papers or extended abstracts.
+Archival papers are up to 8 pages excluding references and report on completed, original and unpublished research.
+They follow the requirements of regular EMNLP 2024 submissions.
+Accepted papers will be published in the workshop proceedings and are expected to be presented at the workshop.
+The papers will undergo double-blind peer review and should thus be anonymised.
+Extended abstracts can be up to 2 pages excluding references, and may report on work in progress or be cross-submissions of work that has already appeared in another venue.
+Abstract titles will be posted on the workshop website, but will not be included in the proceedings.

+### Submission instructions
+For both archival papers and extended abstracts, we refer to the EMNLP 2024 website for paper templates and requirements.
+Additional requirements for both regular workshop papers and collaborative benchmarking task submissions can be found on our website.

+All submissions can be submitted through OpenReview: https://openreview.net/group?id=GenBench.org/2024/Workshop.

+### Preprints
+We do not have an anonymity deadline, preprints are allowed, both before the submission deadline as well as after.

+# Contact
+Email address: genbench@googlegroups.com

+The GenBench workshop is organised by:
+- <b>Dieuwke Hupkes</b>: a research scientist at FAIR.
+Her primary research interest is better understanding models for NLP and how that relates to (linguistic, philosophical) knowledge about language.
+- <b>Verna Dankers</b>: a PhD student at the Centre for Doctoral Training in NLP, University of Edinburgh.
+Her primary research interests lie at the intersection of compositional generalisation for natural language tasks and interpretability.
+- <b>Khuyagbaatar Batsuren</b>: an Associate Professor at the National University of Mongolia.
+His research interest focuses on computational morphology and multilingual NLP.
+- <b>Amirhossein Kazemnejad</b>: a master's student at McGill University and Mila, where he studies the generalisation capabilities of Transformers.
+- <b>Christos Christodoulopoulos</b>: a Senior Applied Scientist at Amazon Research Cambridge, working on knowledge extraction and verification.
+- <b>Mario Giulianelli</b>: a postdoctoral fellow at ETH Zürich, where he works with the Rycolab in the Institute for Machine Learning, Department of Computer Science.
+- <b>Ryan Cotterell</b>: an assistant professor of computer science at ETH Zurich where he is affiliated with the Institute for Machine Learning, the AI Center, and the Media Technology Center.
+He primarily researches topics in natural language publishing and machine learning.

 <!-- # Call for papers